fz172/fanfly/_posts/2024-06-24-broke_right_leading_edge_skin.md

 I flipped through AC43-13, and I think technical it's possible to build a doubler to cover this area.

 I have not made custom doublers before.
 And I do not want the wing leading edge to be the first one to get a surgery like this.
 Besides, I am pretty early in the build progress.
-If I patch this over, I will probaly think about it for the entire build process.
+If I patch this over, I will probably think about it for the entire build process.

 So I decided to order a new part and move on.

-I put in the replacement oroder, and started to drill out the rivets.
+I put in the replacement order, and started to drill out the rivets.
 It's definitely a painful process.
 Oh well, lesson learned!

 ![img](https://lh3.googleusercontent.com/pw/AP1GczPOKRRkqk3nLHpkgOAZrQT2wrK3Syz51RpTcEDDsEz5GDbNAFZkUBa4Orqr2Nu_en0wUSfzzL9lGcR5q84W7maTwSSBi7k0MDlgm424YB42ESpBZ_ajngs3k4XRizr0yjqMLrMVx2hbfyK7e8S2hIo7Cw=w2320-h3092-s-no-gm?authuser=0)
 _You can see some rivets removed from the leading edge.
 That's about 1 hour's work.
-I will need at least another 2-3 hours to fullly drill out the rest of the rivets_
+I will need at least another 2-3 hours to fully drill out the rest of the rivets_